 Field Instructors play a crucial role in the USC Suzanne Dworak-Peck School of Social Work Field Education experience.
 They provide the students the opportunity to merge previous life and work knowledge with the development of new professional competence.
-Field Instructors must follow the learning objectives that are specific to the Foundation and Concentration year curricula.
-The overarching objective of Field Instructors throughout both years and across all concentrations is to prepare students to enter the Social Work profession.
+Field Instructors must follow the objectives that are specific to the 589b, 699a, and 699b field internship curricula.
+The overarching objective of Field Instructors throughout all semesters and across all departments is to prepare students to enter the Social Work profession.